-We previously explored things to avoid if you want to raise well mannered kids, but now let's take a closer look at specific manners your kids must learn from age 2 until they reach the age of 9!
+We previously explored things to avoid if you want to raise well mannered kids, but now let's take a closer look at specific manners your kids must learn from age two until they reach the age of nine!

 Once kids learn to communicate, parents must guide them to wait until they can speak up, unless it's very important.

 To enter a conversation, they should learn to politely say "excuse me."
 This rule of etiquette also applies if they want to request to pass or if after they burp or cough.